OpenSidewalks/OpenSidewalks-Schema/README.md

 -   destination: Transit traffic forbidden for pedestrians, non-transit to a local destination allowed.

 </details>

+## Resources

+Mapping guides and resources for use in JOSM including a map style and presets are made available in the [resources](https://github.com/OpenSidewalks/OpenSidewalks-Schema/tree/main/resources) directory.

 ## Schema Versions
 | Version | Release Date | Link | Notes |